jere-mie/gh-pages-equations/README.md

 # gh-pages-equations

-Instructions on how to get equations to render on GitHub pages
+Instructions on how to get latex equations to render on GitHub pages

 ## Set up